01 of 08

 Turmeric = Yellow to Orange

-The spice turmeric is used mostly for its color, and as a straight-up food dye it does not disappoint.
+The spice turmeric is used mostly for its color.
+As a food dye, it does not disappoint.
 You can use turmeric straight, simply stirring the powdered form into things.
-If you want to make a more traditional dye, dissolve 1 teaspoon turmeric in 1/2 cup water, bring to a boil and reduce by half.
+If you want to make a more traditional dye, dissolve 1 teaspoon turmeric in 1/2 cup water, bring to a boil, and reduce by half.
 Use a little to make things yellow, and more to turn things orange.

-Note that saffron also works for the yellow-to-orange section of the color spectrum.
+Note that saffron also works for the yellow-to-orange section of the color spectrum, but is much more expensive than tumeric.